SyndemicsLab/styleguide/notebookguide.md

 All repositories must have the following directories:

 - `notebooks/` - Where the analysis projects take place
-- `src/` - can be replaced with R, python, or a language if only using a specific language with the notebooks
+- `src/` - can be replaced with R, Python, or a language if only using a specific language with the notebooks
 - `data/raw/` - Where to store raw data.
 Should have a `.gitkeep` file and the rest of the folder listed in the `.gitignore` to keep data from being folded into the repo.
 - `data/processed/` - Where to store processed data.
 Should have a `.gitkeep` file and the rest of the folder listed in the `.gitignore` to keep data from being folded into the repo.
 - `output/` - Where to store results printed from the analysis.
 Should have a `.gitkeep` file and the rest of the folder listed in the `.gitignore` to keep data from being folded into the repo.